-Here are some tips for diabetics to include apples in their meal plans:
+Here are some tips for people with diabetes to include apples in their meal plans:

-- Eat it whole: To reap all of the health benefits, eat the apple whole.
-A large part of the nutrients is in the skin (2).
+- Eat it whole.
+To reap all of the health benefits, eat the apple whole.
+A large part of the nutrient value is in the skin (

-- Avoid apple juice: The juice does not have the same benefits as the whole fruit, since it’s higher in sugar and missing the fiber (28, 29).
+- Avoid apple juice.
+The juice does not have the same benefits as the whole fruit, since it’s higher in sugar and missing the fiber (

-- Limit your portion: Stick with one medium apple since larger portions will increase the glycemic load (11).
+- Limit your portion.
+Stick with one medium apple since larger portions will increase the likelihood of a blood sugar spike.

 - Spread out your fruit intake.
 Spread your daily fruit intake throughout the day to keep your blood sugar levels stable.